-Put in 165 $\mu$ l, 610ul and 225 ul take out 1000ul.
+Put in 165 μ l, 610ul and 225 ul take out 1000ul.
 Put in 334 ul, 121 ul and 545 ul take out 1000 ul.
-Put is 100 ul, ten times, take out 1000 ul.
+Put is 100 ul, ten times, take out 1000 ul once

-Exercise Three.
-Volume assessment: "Drops".
+Micropipette Practice Exercise F. Volume assessment: "Drops".

-To help you develop a intrinsic sense of small volumes, please complete the following exercises in pairs.
-Once each member of the team has completed a series, make the comparison as noted.

-NOTE: The small pieces of wax paper easily blow away (NOOOOOOOO!..so be carefull)...and you will want to be careful with the dye.
-It will stain, but washes out with regular detergent and is just harmless food coloring FYI..
+To help you develop a intrinsic sense of small volumes, please complete the following exercises.
+NOTE: The small pieces of wax paper easily blow away (NOOOOOOOO!..so be careful)...and you will want to be careful with the dye.
+It will stain, but washes out with regular detergent and is just harmless food coloring, water and /or glycerol FYI..

-Take 8 pieces of Parafilm (a wax paper / plastic used for sealing containers) and tape (just the very edge of the paper, leaving plenty of room to work with) onto a larger piece of paper of notebook paper.
-This will make it easier to handle the individual squares.
-Next to each square of wax paper, write one of the noted volumes: $2 \mu l, 5 \mu l, 10 \mu l, 50 \mu l 100 \mu l, 500 \mu l$ and 1000 $\mu l$ : .
-Onto these separate pieces of wax paper, place $2 \mu l, 5 \mu l, 10 \mu l, 50 \mu l 100 \mu l, 500 \mu l$ and 1000 $\mu l$ of a similar colored solution using appropriate pipettes.
+Take 8 pieces of Parafilm (a wax paper / plastic used for sealing containers) and tape the very edge of the paper, leaving plenty of room to work with, onto a larger piece of paper of notebook paper or paper towel.
+Check to make sure the squares are Parafilm side up, as there is paper backing (with printing on it) that should not be used for any protocol, as it is usually removed to allow the Parafilm to stretch, etc. This will make it easier to handle the individual squares.
+Next to each square of wax paper, write one of the noted volumes: $2 \mu l$, $5 \mu l$, $10 \mu l$, $50 \mu l$ $100 \mu l$, $500 \mu l$ and $1000 \mu l$.
+Onto these separate pieces of wax paper, place $2 \mu l$, $5 \mu l$, $10 \mu l$, $50 \mu l$ $100 \mu l$, $500 \mu l$ and $1000 \mu l$ of a similar colored solution using appropriate micropipettes.
 Transfer the entire amount in one load and try to make it a single drop.
 IF YOU GET MULTIPLE DROPS, do not worry.
 You can push the drops together using the pipette tip, thanks to hydrophobic, hydrophilic expulsion!
 Place side by side and compare volumes visually.

-Now, working in pairs, have one person pick up the individual squares (be careful as you peel them free to not dislodge the droplet) and show them to each the other person.
+If you are working in pairs, try the following.
+Have one person pick up the individual squares (be careful as you peel them free to not dislodge the droplet) and show them to each the other person.
 Can you visually ID the volume?
 Now switch off.
 Try placing smaller volumes side by side (3 different volumes) and see if it is easier than seeing the squares one at a time to determine the volume.

-Once you have complete the square exercise, SAVE YOUR DROPS for the next experiment.
+If working by oneself, still spend a minute visually inspecting the volumes.
+Once you have completed the "Parafilm" square exercise, SAVE YOUR DROPS for the next experiment (if time permits, if you have to leave, the entire set up can be safely discarded in the trash FYI).

-Exercise Four: Volume Assessment: Microfuge tubes:
+Micropipette Practice Exercise G: Volume Assessment: Microfuge tubes:

 Next, get one of the PCR tube strips and repeat the above sequence.
 If you want to be frugal, use the old droplet to get the volume you need!
 Provided it has not been too long (and the drops have not evaporated much) you should have just the right volume.
 Check the pipette tip to see if it is full?
-If it is NOT full, then get some dye from the original tube and work with this.
+If it is NOT full, then get some "fresh dye" from the sample tubes and work with this.

-Add the volumes, left to right into the PCR tube strip: $2 \mu$ l, $5 \mu$ l, $10 \mu$ l, $50 \mu$ l $100 \mu$ l, $500 \mu$ l and $1000 \mu$ l.
+Add the volumes, left to right into the PCR tube strip: $2 \mu l$, $5 \mu l$, $10 \mu l$, $50 \mu l$ $100 \mu l$, $500 \mu l$ and $1000 \mu l$.